 FEDERAL EMERGENCY ASSISTANCE FAQ'S:

-Given the size and scope of the recently passed federal emergency aid package, my team and I have compiled FAQ and fact sheets for various sectors and issues.
-These documents will continue to be updated as new information is made available:
+Given the size and scope of the recently passed federal emergency aid packages Congress has passed, my team and I have compiled FAQ and fact sheets for various sectors and issues.
+These documents will be updated as new information is made available:

 - If you’ve lost your health insurance, you can apply for coverage through Oregon’s health insurance marketplace.
 Learn more